Inferior mesenteric artery

+The inferior mesenteric artery arises from the abdominal aorta at the level of the third lumbar vertebra.
+It supplies the hindgut and has four major branches called left colic, sigmoid and superior rectal arteries.
+It also contributes to the formation of the marginal artery of Drummond.
 The gastrointestinal tract extends from the mouth to the rectum.
 It is comprised of a number of hollow organs that enable us to process, digest and gain nutrients from the food we eat.
 Its various parts are specialized to absorb certain nutrients and vitamins, for example, essential micronutrients like vitamin B12 are absorbed in the terminal ileum.

 There are three major parts in the gastrointestinal tract.
 These are the foregut, midgut and hindgut.
 The foregut extends from the mouth to the major duodenal papillae (where the ampulla of Vater empties into the duodenum).
 The midgut extends from this point to two thirds of the way along the transverse colon.
 The hindgut runs from this point to the dentate line of the anal canal.
 The lower anal canal, below the dentate line, is perfused by the middle rectal artery (a branch of the internal iliac artery) and the inferior rectal artery (a branch of the internal pudendal artery).